 Our growth groups meet together on the first Tuesday of each month at 7.30pm to pray for our ministry, city and world – please join us!

 The St. John’s Library, in the Bellkirk building on Davey Street, is well supplied with a large variety of Christian books.
-It is open each Sunday after the morning service and mid-week 10am-4pm Tuesday & Thursdays.
+It is open each Sunday after the morning service and mid-week 10am-4pm Tuesday & Friday.
 Membership of the library is free.